oemof/tespy/doc/getting_started/tutorial_heat_pump.rst

 The last step leads to a necessary redefinition of the parametrization of the existing model: As the enthalpy at the outlet of the second compressor is a result of the given pressure ratio and the isentropic efficiency, it is not allowed to set the temperature at the condenser's hot inlet anymore.
-This is due to forcing the fluid properties at the compressor's outlet and the condenser's hot side inlet to be identical with the references.

 .. code-block:: python